-Hiring foreign internes may provide some fresh dynamic and external view on local issues to Peruvian companies.
-However, considering all the procedures and intricacies involved in hiring foreign employees, many investors may be turned off by the idea of adding another layer of complexity to the issue, given the special protections that interns are entitled to.
+Not many employers are aware that Peruvian legislation allows the hiring of foreign interns.
+Indeed, considering all the procedures and intricacies involved in hiring foreign employees, many investors may be turned off by the idea of adding another layer of complexity to the issue, given the special protections that interns are entitled to.

-- the percentage limit (20%) of foreign employees allowed to be included in the company payroll;
+- the percentage limits regarding the amount of foreign employees allowed to work for a company (20%);

-- prior approval of their contract, by the Ministry of Labor.
+- the prior approval of their contract, by the Ministry of Labor.

-Foreign interns are subject to Law N° 28518.
+On the other hand, employers should be aware that foreign interns are subject to Law N° 28518 – Law of Internship (hereinafter the “Law”) and its Rules of Procedure.
+Thus, they have the same benefits as Peruvian interns, under the Law.
 As a result, the Internship Agreement will have to comply with the following regulations:

-- Interns, who have not concluded their studies cannot work more than 36 hours a week; and 48 hours if they have already graduated;
+- Interns, who still haven’t finished their studies cannot work more than 36 hours a week; and 48 hours if they’ve already graduated;

 - Interns must be registered in the company’s Tax Registry (T-Registro);